-The origin of waste (SIC group) for returns from operators that handled less than 50,000 tonnes of waste was estimated using the standard assumptions in Appendix 2.
-These assumptions were based on the EWC code (where it indicated the waste came from a specific sector, e.g. waste from the food industry) or information from SEPA's business waste data 2010.
-Data from WasteDataFlow was also used to identify household waste sent to non-local authority sites.
+The origin of waste (SIC group) for returns from operators that handled less than 50,000 tonnes of waste was estimated using the standard assumptions in Appendix

+2. These estimates were based on the EWC code (where it indicated the waste came from a specific sector, e.g. waste from the food industry) or information from SEPA's business waste data 2010.